Gideon Levy: Views

-Levy supports unilateral withdrawal from occupied Palestinian territories without concessions.
+Levy supports unilateral withdrawal from the occupied Palestinian territories without concessions.
 "Israel is not being asked 'to give' anything to the Palestinians; it is only being asked to return – to return their stolen land and restore their trampled self-respect, along with their fundamental human rights and humanity."

 Levy used to support a two-state solution, but now feels it has become untenable, and supports a one-state solution.

-Levy wrote that the 2008–09 Gaza War was a failed campaign that did not achieve its objectives.
+Levy wrote that the 2008–2009 Gaza War was a failed campaign that did not achieve its objectives.
 "The conclusion is that Israel is a violent and dangerous country, devoid of all restraints and blatantly ignoring the resolutions of the United Nations Security Council, while not giving a hoot about international law", he wrote in an editorial.

 In 2010, Levy described Hamas as a fundamentalist organization and held it responsible for the Qassam rockets fired at Israeli cities: "Hamas is to be blamed for launching the Qassams.
 This is unbearable.
 No sovereign state would have tolerated it.
-Israel had the right to react".
-"But the first question you have to ask yourselves", he continued, "is why Hamas launched the missiles.
+Israel had the right to react.
+But the first question you have to ask yourselves", he continued, "is why Hamas launched the missiles.
 Before criticising Hamas I would rather criticise my own government which carries a much bigger responsibility for the occupation and conditions in Gaza [...]
 And our behaviour was unacceptable."

 Levy supports boycotting Israel, saying it is "the Israeli patriot's final refuge".
 He has said that economic boycott is more important, but that he also supports academic and cultural boycott.

+During the Gaza war, Levy called for "lifting the criminal siege on the Gaza Strip".